Vision 2020 Appeal

 A census or muster counts and describes the population of a particular area.

 Census data is useful for researching places & people’s lives over time, or at a point in time.
 Sometimes information about individuals is available too.

 The earliest systematic collection of information about Australia's residents occurred in 1788.
 The colonies and states regularly collected data in musters or censuses, up until the first Australian (national) census in 1911.

-This guide describes why census data is of interest to genealogists and historians.
-It explains how to find and use information collected in censuses from 1788 to 1901.
-It also includes information about the history of censuses in Australia.
+This guide explains how to find and use information collected in censuses from 1788 to 1901, including records of people, and records of populations (statistics).
+It also includes tips on finding more census data from 1901 to today, and information about the history of censuses in Australia.

 Taking the census, A/S23/04/81/137

 Before censuses, musters were the most common way of recording information about a population.
-Information was collected by calling a population to assemble at a particular place/s, then recording people's details.
-To find out more about the types of information that can be found in muster records, read Why use census data?
+Information was collected by calling a population to assemble at a particular place, then recording people's details.